DanPaul12/public-repo/README.md

 # Ukrainian Media Digital Archive

 ## Overview
+This project is is a Next.js app funded by a Stanford Fellowship Grant that seeks to archive Ukrainian social media content in the wake of the Russian invasion, in order to preserve culture and heritage.
+It is still under development, but so far functions as an accessible and user-friendly interface to interact with this content, where each video is searchable by multiple parameters.

+## To Run
-This project is still under development, but feel free to explore the code snippets above and the screenshots below to get a sense of the functionality
+This project is still under development, but feel free to explore the code above or the screenshots below to get a sense of the functionality.
+Clone the repository and then npm run dev

 ## Technologies Used